aepyornis/hpd/README.md

 On OSX & linux:

+Start up Postgres.

-Start up Postgres and edit config.js with your postgres password.
+Rename config.sample.js to config.js and fill it in with your postgres connection information.

 ```
 npm install